AusDTO/gov-au-content-guide/_entries/2016-05-04-abbreviations-and-acronyms.md

 **For example**

-> AO, OM, BA, DipEd, PhD
+> AO, OM, BA, DipEd, PhD.

 When referring to people and animals use the words million, trillion and billion.
 For numbers upwards of 1 million use the abbreviation m, bn and tn.
 Use the abbreviation m, bn and tn in headings, tables and graphics.

-For temperature use the abbreviation.
+For temperature use the abbreviation:

 **For example**

 > A temperature of 2C is about the same as 36F.

-Don’t use an acronym unless the full name has already been said once.
+Don’t use an acronym unless the full name has already been said once:

+**For example**

 > Digital Transformation Office (DTO).